Glendene (electorate): Population centres

-Communities included in Glendene are Avondale, Kelston, Glendene, Te Atatū South and the Te Atatū peninsula.
-The electorate borders Henderson to the west at Oriata Stream, Waitakere to the south at Great North Road and the North Auckland Line, Mount Roskill to the south east at Great North Road and Mount Albert to the east at Oakley Creek.
+The Glendene electorate is centred on the Whau River.
+It provides representation for communities in Avondale, Kelston, Glendene, Te Atatū South and the Te Atatū peninsula.

+The electorate borders Henderson to the west at Oratia Stream, Waitakere to the south at Great North Road and the North Auckland Line, Mount Roskill to the south east at Great North Road and Mount Albert to the east at Oakley Creek.